 Discipleship happens best when it’s done within the context of shared experiences, which is why nearly everything we do is done in community!
-We’ll play together, pray together, and process the many experiences we share in an atmosphere of mutual support and care.
+We’ll play together, pray together, and share many experiences in an atmosphere of mutual support and care.
 At Kairos you will experience real, genuine relationships.
-Your friendships will last a lifetime.

-Throughout your Kairos experience, you’ll participate in a small group with other men or women who are in the program.
-This is the place where your relationships deepen, accountability happens, and where you’ll be personally challenged to live out the things God is showing you.
+Throughout Kairos, you will participate in a small group with other students in the program.
+This is where your relationships deepen, accountability happens, and you’ll be personally challenged to live out what God is teaching you.
 You’ll also receive one-on-one mentoring from a Kairos staff member.

-An essential part of the discipleship process you will experience in Kairos comes through dynamic teachings.
-On an almost daily basis, you’ll receive biblical teaching from pastors, university professors, and missionaries who have a passion for Christ.
-These speakers will not only encourage and challenge you in your relationship with Christ but also in your relationships with those around you.
+Additionally, an essential part of the discipleship process comes through dynamic teachings.
+On a regular basis, you’ll receive biblical teaching from pastors, university professors, and missionaries who have a passion for Christ.
+These teachers will not only encourage and challenge you in your relationship with Christ but also in your relationships with those around you.
 You’ll grow in your understanding of who God is, who you are in Christ, and your role in the expansion of His Kingdom.

-"Here" refers to ministry opportunities you will participate in locally.
-You will be working with local organizations to have an impact on the community as well as serving the local needs.
-You will also have an internship at a local church (youth group, children’s ministry, or worship team) where you will learn more about vocational church ministry.
-Finally, you and your classmates will plan, lead, and debrief your very own mission trip in the Minneapolis-St. Paul area.
-This is a great way to put into practice the spiritual concepts you’ll learn throughout the year.
+Here: We work with local organizations to have an impact in our community.
+You will also intern at a local church (in the youth group, children’s ministry, or worship team).
+Finally, you and your classmates will plan and lead a mission trip in the Minneapolis-St. Paul area.
+This is a great way to put into practice what you’ll have learned throughout the Kairos program.

-"Near" refers to ministry you will participate in outside of the Twin Cities (Minneapolis/St. Paul) but still within the United States.
-During our second semester, you will take a couple weeks and travel throughout the Midwest.
-The purpose of this trip is twofold.
-You will travel to youth groups and Christian schools mobilizing youth and young adults to be involved in missions.
-You will also experience first-hand the deep needs in the inner city of Chicago.
-You’ll be working with children one day and feeding the hungry the next.
-It is a trip that will open your heart and eyes to the deep spiritual needs right here in our own country.
+Near: During our second semester, you will spend a couple weeks traveling throughout the Midwest.
+This is an opportunity to speak with youth groups and Christian schools, mobilizing youth to be involved in missions.
+You will also serve in the inner city of Chicago.
+You may be working with children one day and feeding the hungry the next.
+Our hope is this trip will open your eyes to the deep spiritual needs right here in our own country.